Malware Removal Test 2016

 - provide up-to-date offline-installers (e.g. if malware blocks access to the vendors website)

-- do not require the user to login into accounts to install products or to activate the cleaning features (as malware could intercept passwords etc.) and provide cleaning abilities in trial mode too (for infections which do not allow the product to be registered/activated)
+- do not require the user to login into accounts to install products or to activate the cleaning features (as malware could intercept passwords etc.)

 - check for active malware before attempting installation